samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

     return roles.indexOf('admin') > -1;
   }

-  logout() {
-    // Ensure all auth items removed from localStorage ...
-    localStorage.removeItem('isAdmin');
-    // Reset local properties, update loggedIn$ stream this.userProfile = undefined;
-    this.isAdmin = undefined;
-    this.setLoggedIn(false);
-  }

   ...
 ```

 First we'll add a new property called `isAdmin: boolean`.
 This will store the user's admin status so we can use it in the front end.

-In the constructor, if the user is authenticated, we'll look for an `isAdmin` key in local storage.
-Local storage stores values as strings, so we'll _cast_ it as a boolean.

 Next we'll update the `_setSession()` function.
 After setting the local `userProfile` property, we'll use a private `_checkAdmin()` method to determine whether the user has `admin` in their roles.

-> **Note:** We have to cast `isAdmin` to a string because its type is `boolean`, but local storage expects strings.

-Finally, we'll remove `isAdmin` data from local storage and the service in the `logout()` method.

 We now have the ability to check whether or not a user has admin privileges on the client side.

-> **Security Note:** This should never be done on the client-side _alone_.
+> **Security Note:** This should _never_ be done on the client-side _alone_.
 Always ensure that API routes are protected as well, as we've done in the API middleware section above.

 We now have admin authorization set up on both our API and in our Angular app.
 We'll do a lot more with this as we develop our application!